-359 3.3 Correlation, distribution and statistical analysis
+3.3 Correlation, distribution and statistical analysis

-Possible relationships between the topographic and the controlling variables are explored 360 through regression analyses, where correlation strengths for each pair of variables are 361 expressed by the square of the correlation coefficient, r^2 . r^2 values >0.5 are considered to 362 indicate a strong correlation, while values between 0.3-0.5 indicate weak correlation.
-No causal 363 relationships are assigned for pairs with correlation <0.3.
-Several authors found that in some 364 of the topographic measures analysed here may depend on basin size rather than on external 365 forcing mechanisms (e.g., Willgoose & Hancock, 1997; Korup et al., 2005; Cheng et al., 2012).
-366 Because the tributary basins in the study area show quite a large range between ca. 10 -367 >700km2, we also test possible dependencies of all topographic variables on basin size.
-368
+Possible relationships between the topographic and the controlling variables are explored through regression analyses, where correlation strengths for each pair of variables are expressed by the square of the correlation coefficient, $r^2$ . $r^2$ values > 0.5 are considered to indicate a strong correlation, while values between 0.3 and 0.5 indicate weak correlation.
+No causal relationships are assigned for pairs with correlation < 0.3.
+Several authors found that some of the topographic measures analysed here may depend on basin size rather than on external forcing mechanisms (e.g. Willgoose and Hancock, 1998; Korup et al., 2005; Cheng et al., 2012).
+Since the tributary basins in the study area show quite a large range between c.
+10 and > 700 km2, we also test possible dependencies of all topographic variables on basin size.

-We then analyze the relation between the topographic and the controlling variables.
+We then analyse the relation between the topographic and the controlling variables.
 To achieve this, all topographic variables are plotted in sets of boxplots for each controlling variable.
 The boxplots display the general range of the data, including the maximum and minimum values, the median, the upper and lower quartile, and outliers.
-These statistical measures help describing the general data distribution and their scatter.
-Furthermore, they allow comparing the distribution of data between the defined classes, and help identifying whether there exist significant differences.
+These statistical measures help to describe the general data distribution and their scatter.
+Furthermore, they allow for the comparison of the distribution of data between defined classes and help to identify whether there are significant differences.

-376 We finally test whether the topographic variables of the studied basins are sufficient to predict the affiliations of the basins through linear discriminant analyses (LDA).
-In contrast to 377 principal component analysis, LDA takes into account the affiliation of a sample to a certain 378 group (McLachlan, 2004), in our case for example the group of basins with high uplift rate or 379 low erodibility.
-Therefore, LDA allows testing whether a basin has been assigned correctly to 380 a group (e.g. high uplift rate) based on its topographic characteristics.
-In addition, because the 381 LDA reduces the dimensions of the data to a linear space, related results can be displayed in a 382 two-dimensional scatter plot, where each sample is defined by two eigenvectors (McLachlan, 383 384 2004).
+We finally test whether the topographic variables of the studied basins are sufficient to predict the affiliations of the basins through linear discriminant analyses (LDAs).
+In contrast to principal component analysis, LDA takes into account the affiliation of a sample to a certain group (McLachlan, 2004), in our case for example basins with similar uplift rates or low erodibility.
+Therefore, LDA allows us to test whether a basin has been assigned correctly to a group (e.g. high uplift rate) based on its topographic characteristics.
+In addition, because the LDA reduces the dimensions of the data to a linear space, related results can be displayed in a two-dimensional scatter plot, where each sample is defined by two eigenvectors (McLachlan, 2004).
 The distinct groups should then be visible as clusters in this plot if the topographic variables are significantly different between the groups of the chosen category.
-Furthermore, the LDA approach yields in prediction of the affiliation of a sample to a group based on the eigenvalues inferred from the variables, and it allows comparing these results with the actual group affiliation.
+Furthermore, the LDA approach results in the prediction of the affiliation of a sample to a group based on the eigenvalues inferred from the variables, and it allows the comparison of these results with the actual group affiliation.

-390 4.
-Results
+4 Results